San Diego Comic-Con: Accidents and incidents

+In 2012, a 53-year-old woman was struck and killed by a motorist Tuesday as she tried to cross the street in front of the San Diego Convention Center, police said.
+The woman tripped and hit the car while crossing at the intersection of 5th and Harbor.
+She had been part of the crowd camping out for the Twilight panel.

 In 2013, a young woman attempted to jump off the balcony of a local high-rise, but nearby stuntmen prevented it.

 In 2014, multiple pedestrians marching in an off-site ZombieWalk were struck by a car forcing its way through an intersection.
 A 64-year-old woman sustained serious injuries to her arm; two others had minor injuries.

 The same year, a teenage cosplayer was initially thought to have been sexually assaulted early Sunday morning, and a suspect was arrested on Sunday at the San Diego Marriott Hotel and Marina.
-Police later stated that the teenage girl was injured in a fall; the arrested individual was released without any charges.
+Police later stated that the teenage girl was injured in a fall, and the arrested individual was released without any charges.

+In 2024, a three-alarm kitchen fire started in a nearby steakhouse caused the evacuation of around 1200 attendees of an "Iceberg Lounge" promotional event for the HBO series The Penguin.
+The next day, actress Jennifer Garner got stuck in an elevator and had to call the fire department to get her out.
+Also in 2024, the "San Diego Human Trafficking Task Force" conducted a multi-agency undercover operation that arrested 14 and rescued 10 victims.
+According to the California Attorney General's Office, "sex buyers were using the San Diego Comic-Con Convention to seek out potential victims".

 Trademark

-In 2014, San Diego Comic-Con sent a cease and desist order to the organizers Salt Lake Comic Con, asserting that "Comic-Con" and "Comic-Con International" were registered trademarks of the convention, and that use of the term "comic con" in any form was trademark infringement as it implies an unauthorized association with San Diego Comic-Con.
+In 2014, San Diego Comic-Con sent a cease and desist order to the organizers of Salt Lake Comic Con, asserting that "Comic-Con" and "Comic-Con International" were registered trademarks of the convention, and that use of the term "comic con" in any form was trademark infringement as it implies an unauthorized association with San Diego Comic-Con.
 A U.S. court ruled in favor of San Diego Comic-Con and awarded $20,000 in damages (albeit not considering the infringement to be willful).
 Phoenix Comiccon changed its name to Phoenix Comic Fest as a proactive move to avoid possible legal issues in the wake of this ruling.
-They then filed a motion in an Arizona Federal Court to strike down San Diego Comic Convention's trademark In 2017, the Salt Lake Comic Con changed its name to FanX Salt Lake Comic Convention (or just FanX).
+They then filed a motion in an Arizona Federal Court to strike down San Diego Comic Convention's trademark.
+In 2017, the Salt Lake Comic Con changed its name to FanX Salt Lake Comic Convention (or just FanX).
 On January 16, 2018, Salt Lake Comic Con filed a motion for a new trial.